 3. Install Salesforce GITHUB

-Integration (GitHubSetup.exe) “ This is required to install because if you are using public GitHub repository then you will have you use this to upload build.xml and build.properties files on cloud.
+Integration (GitHubSetup.exe) “ This is required to install because if you are using public GitHub repository then you will have you use this to upload build.xml and build.properties files on the cloud.

 Note: Identify your GitHub repository and keep credentials and repository path handy.
 It will be required while pushing code from Eclipse to GitHub.